EmilyNecciai/my-social-api/README.md

 To contribute to this project, fork the repo, make some edits in a new branch, then submit a PR.
 It’ll be merged to our main branch upon testing and approval.

+> Please note that in `\models\Thought.js` I referenced lines 49 and 50 from `https://github.com/SBerkebile7/C18-Social-Network-API/blob/main/models/Thought.js` because I genuinely wasn't sure if I needed to do something self referening.
+Apparently not, which is fine so I'm only noting this here as a precaution, but if anyone has any suggestions on how to validate that the username matches the _id of the user, let me know.

 ## Testing

 I recommend using Insomnia or Postman to test.